-An alternative approach for locating a titration's end point is to continuously monitor the titration's progress using a sensor whose signal is a function of the analyte's concentration.
+An alternative approach for locating a titration's end point is to monitor the titration's progress using a sensor whose signal is a function of the analyte's concentration.
 The result is a plot of the entire titration curve, which we can use to locate the end point with a minimal error.

-The obvious sensor for monitoring an acid-base titration is a pH electrode and the result is a POTENTIOMETRIC TITRATION CURVE.
-For example, Figure 9.14a shows a small portion of the potentiometric titration curve for the titration of 50.0 mL of 0.050 M CH3COOH with 0.10 M NaOH, focusing on the region containing the equivalence point.
-The simplest method for finding the end point is to locate the titration curve's inflection point, as shown by the arrow.
+A pH electrode is the obvious sensor for monitoring an acid-base titration and the result is a POTENTIOMETRIC TITRATION CURVE.
+For example, Figure 9.14a shows a small portion of the potentiometric titration curve for the titration of 50.0 mL of 0.050 M CH3COOH with 0.10 M NaOH, which focuses on the region that contains the equivalence point.
+The simplest method for finding the end point is to locate the titration curve's inflection point, which is shown by the arrow.
 This is also the least accurate method, particularly if the titration curve has a shallow slope at the equivalence point.

-Another method for locating the end point is to plot the titration curve's first derivative, which gives the titration curve's slope at each point along the x-axis.
+Another method for locating the end point is to plot the first derivative of the titration curve, which gives its slope at each point along the x-axis.
 Examine Figure 9.14a and consider how the titration curve's slope changes as we approach, reach, and pass the equivalence point.
 Because the slope reaches its maximum value at the inflection point, the first derivative shows a spike at the equivalence point (Figure 9.14b).

-The second derivative of a titration curve may be more useful than the first derivative because the equivalence point intersects the volume axis.
+The second derivative of a titration curve can be more useful than the first derivative because the equivalence point intersects the volume axis.
 Figure 9.14c shows the resulting titration curve.

 Derivative methods are particularly useful when titrating a sample that contains more than one analyte.
-If we rely on indicators to locate the end points, then we usually must complete separate titrations for each analyte.
+If we rely on indicators to locate the end points, then we usually must complete separate titrations for each analyte so that we can see the change in color for each end point.
 If we record the titration curve, however, then a single titration is sufficient.
+The precision with which we can locate the end point also makes derivative methods attractive for an analyte that has a poorly defined normal titration curve.